Summary

 Some backers and partners prefer detailed written explanations.
 Older executives often trust text more than visual presentations.
 Know your audience before choosing your format.

-Field culture also matters.
+Industry culture also matters.
 Conservative sectors like banking and law expect formal written documents.
-Tech startups might prefer visual formats.
-But B2B software companies often need detailed written explanations.
+Tech startups might prefer visual formats, but B2B software companies often need detailed written explanations.

 Geographic factors influence these preferences too.
 East Coast backers tend to prefer more detailed written business plans compared to West Coast backers.
 In 2024, 67% of East Coast venture money firms required written plans over 40 pages, compared to only 34% of West Coast firms.